WHAT (AM)

-WHAT (1340 kHz) is a commercial AM radio station located in Philadelphia, Pennsylvania.
+WHAT (1340 kHz) is a commercial AM radio station in Philadelphia, Pennsylvania, United States.
 The station is owned by VM Broadcasting.
+It airs a Spanish-language contemporary hit radio format.
+It was one of the first radio stations in Philadelphia, going on the air in 1922.

+WHAT is powered at 1,000 watts.
+The transmitter is on Conshohocken Avenue, near Fairmount Park.
+Programming is also heard on 50-watt FM translator W260CZ at 99.9 MHz.
+It uses its FM dial position for its moniker "La Kalle 99.9" (The Street).

 History

 WNAT / WHAT (1922–1944)

 On October 17, 1922, a new Philadelphia radio station was authorized, as WNAT, by the government to the Lennig Brothers Co., a radio supply company headed up by Frederick Lennig at 827 Spring Garden Street.
 The call sign was randomly assigned from a roster of available call letters.
 In late 1929, the call sign was changed to WHAT.

+In the 1930s, WHAT was powered at only 100 watts and was heard on 1310 kilocycles.
+It had to share time on that frequency with other radio stations.
+It had studios in the Public Ledger Building.

 Ownership of the station changed twice within a two-year span.
 In 1939, the Bonwit Teller department store replaced The Evening Ledger newspaper as owner; in July 1940, J. David Stern, who published The Philadelphia Record newspaper bought the station from Bonwit Teller.
 At that time, WHAT operated with 100 watts of power.

 Banks ownership (1944–1986)

-On February 12, 1944, former radio station WIP salesman William Banks purchased WHAT for $22,500 from the Philadelphia Record and became the station's new President.
+On February 12, 1944, former radio station WIP salesman William Banks purchased WHAT for $22,500 from the Philadelphia Record and became the station's new president.
 His sister, Dolly Banks, became program director and expanded on the ethnic format while ending time-brokered programming.

 According to The Philadelphia Inquirer, WHAT was known for innovation.
 "In 1945, WHAT became the first U.S. radio station to hire a full-time black announcer, the first to program a regular show featuring a black woman as hostess and the first station in the city to hire black newscasters.
 It also was the first in the nation to feature a black as host of a daily talk show."

 In 1954, the station moved its studios and transmitters to a new structure at 3930-3940 Conshohocken Ave in Wynnefield Heights and was dubbed "The WHAT Radio Center."